NCBI-Hackathons/Design-of-ICD-9-to-10-conversion-function-for-the-R-package-icd/README.md

 Step 1: Data cleaning/processing:

     Step 1a: Determine if codes being mapped are in ICD-9 or ICD-10 (icd function: guess_version).

-Take only the ICD-9 subset.
+    Step 1b: Take only the ICD-9 subset.

-    Step 1b: Determine if are in short or decimal format (icd hidden function: icd:::guess_short).
+    Step 1c: Determine if ICD-9 codes are in short or decimal format (icd hidden function: icd:::guess_short).

-    Step 1c: Convert all codes to short format (icd function: decimal_to_short).
+    Step 1d: Convert all ICD-9 codes to short format (icd function: decimal_to_short).

 Step 2: Using GEM, function converts ICD-9 to ICD-10 (written function: findICD10).